 Jets post upset win over Steelers

-Sam Ficken kicked two of his three field goals in the second half on Sunday as the New York Jets pulled away from a halftime tie to upset the visiting Pittsburgh Steelers 16-10.
+Sam Ficken kicked two of his three field goals in the second half Sunday as the New York Jets pulled away in the second half to upset the visiting Pittsburgh Steelers, 16-10.
 Quarterback Sam Darnold passed for 183 yards and a touchdown to Robby Anderson as New York (6-9) reached six wins for the first time in four years.
 Le'Veon Bell rushed for 72 yards on 25 carries against his former team.

-Pittsburgh (8-7) lost its second in a row as its hopes for a playoff spot diminished.
+Pittsburgh (8-7) lost its second consecutive game as its hopes for a playoff spot diminished.
 Steelers quarterback Mason Rudolph, in relief, passed for 129 yards and a touchdown to Diontae Johnson before retreating to the sideline because of a left shoulder injury.

 Devlin "Duck" Hodges, started and finished the game, passing for 84 yards and two interceptions.
 Pittsburgh lost running back James Conner (thigh) in the second quarter and center Maurkice Pouncey (knee) in the third quarter.